ETS-ReactNative5/codvid-app-Bonniesty/README.md

 ![image](https://github.com/BUEC500C1/codvid-app-Bonniesty/blob/master/scheenshot/3.png)

  Step 4:  On separate branch, exercise the CODVID-19 API (Documentation using postman) and display the data in your application as text.
 Be fancy!
 Style your results.
+(Finished)
  - Result:
  Create a new Branch and test display data

  ![image](https://github.com/BUEC500C1/codvid-app-Bonniesty/blob/master/scheenshot/data1.png)

  Step 5:  Overlay the data on the maps.
+(Finished)

+ -Result:
+  First I call summary API to get the summary of world cases number.
+Then I use API to get country list that has cases.
+After that, for each, I get LIVE data from live API and show the data on the map for this country.